SimonDarksideJ/SimonDarksideJ.github.io/_drafts/writing-efficient-markdown-on-githubpages.md

 ## Create your draft post

-Now unlike creating a published post (as you might not know when you want to publish it), drafts do not need a date in their name, so you can call it what ever you like.
+Now unlike creating a published post (as you might not know when you want to publish it), drafts do not need a date in their name, so you can call it whatever you like.
 Just a few things to keep in mind:

 * best to keep the title all lower case
 * use a "-" character where you want a space.